faisalhrbk/Windows-Office-Activator-Script/README.md

 ## ⚠️ Disclaimer
 This script is **not created or owned** by me.
 All rights and credit belong to the original developers.
-This repository is solely for **educational purposes**. follow me on x: faisahrbk
+This repository is solely for **educational purposes**. follow me on X: faisalhrbk

 ⚠️ **Use at your own risk.** I am not responsible for any issues that may arise from using this script.